ankane/pgslice/README.md

 gem install pgslice
 ```

 This will give you the `pgslice` command.
+If installation fails, you may need to install [dependencies](#dependencies).

 ## Steps